wp-plugins/woocommerce-quickpay/README.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Integrates your Quickpay payment getway into your WooCommerce installation.
+Integrates your Quickpay payment gateway into your WooCommerce installation.

 == Description ==
 With WooQuickpay, you are able to integrate your Quickpay gateway to your WooCommerce install.
 With a wide list of API features including secure capturing, refunding and cancelling payments directly from your WooCommerce order overview.
 This is only a part of the many features found in this plugin.